ishanshah001/everyday-notes/economics/trade.md

-# Crash Course Economics: Trade Deficits, Exchange Rates, and International Trade
+# Trade Deficits, Exchange Rates, and International Trade

 ## What is International Trade?